-Not all features of OWL ontologies are taken into consideration.
+Not all predicates of OWL ontologies are taken into consideration.
 Among the used ones are:

-- RDF. type to determine the type of the entities. - RDFS.label and SKOS.prefLabel to get the entities by label. - RDFS.subClassOf / RDFS.subPropertyOf for subclasses and subproperties. - OWL.inverseOf for inverse relationships. - RDFS.range to determine the datatype of DataProperties. - To get the attributes of an owl class, we use - The RDFS.domain of the DatatypeProperties, if it is a simple class. - Restrictions on the ontology classes. - Restrictions and compositions are also supported.
+- RDF. type to determine the type of the entities. - RDFS.label to get the entities by label. - RDFS.isDefinedBy to get a descriptions for the entities. - RDFS.subClassOf/RDFS.subPropertyOf for subclasses. - OWL.inverseOf for inverse relationships. - RDFS.range to determine the datatype of DataProperties.
+These are the supported datatypes: - XSD.boolean - XSD.integer - XSD.float - XSD.string - To get the attributes of an owl class, we use - The RDFS.domain of the DatatypeProperties, if it is a simple class. - Restrictions on the ontology classes. - Furthermore, all DataProperties are considered functional, see this issue. - Restrictions and compositions are also supported.
 They can be consulted using the axioms attribute of ontology classes.